 Lego Star Wars Holiday Special (2020)

-Let me take you back to Christmas 1978, where Star Wars had become the only topic on many a child’s lips.
-While at the same time Santa Claus found himself inundated with requests for shiny new Kenner toys from a galaxy far, far away.
-The passion of its loyal fans, young and old, screaming for more.
-Therefore, it seemed logical to develop a Star Wars TV special must have seemed logical to quench consumer thirst.
-For one night only, CBS would bump Wonder Woman and The Incredible Hulk for one night of TV that wasn’t to be missed; The Star Wars Holiday Special.
-And to be fair, the show started pretty well, with Han and Chewie escaping Star Destroyers to reach the planet of Kashyyyk, for ‘Life Day’ celebrations with Chewie’s family.
+Let me start by taking you back to Christmas 1978 when Star Wars had become the only topic on many a child’s lips.
+But while Santa found himself inundated with requests for shiny new Kenner toys from a galaxy far, far away, there was a lack of any visual stimuli; after all, this was pre-VHS.
+Therefore the development of a Star Wars TV special must have seemed logical to quench consumer thirst.
+For one night only, CBS would bump Wonder Woman and The Incredible Hulk for The Star Wars Holiday Special, and the show started pretty well, with Han and Chewie escaping Star Destroyers to reach the planet of Kashyyyk for ‘Life Day’ celebrations with Chewie’s family.
 However, ‘Life Day’ celebrations soon descended into what can only be described as a psychedelic mess, a Star Wars-inspired LSD trip, if you will.

 The Vicar of Dibley: The Christmas Lunch Incident (1996)